Crews may have found 1887 time capsule in Lee statue base

 People are also reading…

-Clark Mercer, Northam’s chief of staff, confirmed the discovery, but said crews still need to dislodge the box from a large granite block to be sure it is the time capsule.

-“It looks like it is (the time capsule),” Mercer said.
+“It looks like it is (the time capsule),” said Clark Mercer, Northam's chief of staff.
 “We're hoping it hasn't been damaged by water over the last 100-plus years.”

+By late Friday afternoon, workers had lowered a large piece of granite containing the box to the ground and were planning to bring it to the state Department of Historic Resources to be opened sometime next week.
+Mercer said the box was still encased in granite and needs to be dislodged and X-rayed before officials can be certain it is the time capsule.

 A newspaper article from 1887 suggests the capsule contains Civil War memorabilia and a “picture of Lincoln lying in his coffin,” although historians believe it’s doubtful the picture is an actual photograph, which would be rare and valuable.